cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/03_the_material_class/index.md

-In the previous chapter, you set up a _hot-reload_ system that allows you to edit shader code without needing to restart the game.
-In this chapter, we will add a utility class around the basic MonoGame `Effect` class.
-So far there is only single `_grayscaleEffect` instance of a shader, but similar to how the `Sprite` class was useful to manage multiple properties regarding sprites in the game, we'll need a class to manage shader properties as we introduce more and more shader complexity.
+Our hot-reload system is working, which is great!

+In this chapter, we will create a small wrapper class, called the `Material`, that will handle shader parameters, hot-reload, and serve as a baseline for future additions.

 ## The Material Class